 A method of either using an agent or a specific bacterial population to reduce relapsed obesity

-Data collected by monitoring the subject’s microbiome population can indicate on possible weight regain.
+Data collected by monitoring the subject’s microbiome population can indicate the possibility of weight regain.
 This information can be used to modulate the subject’s diet or to directly modify the gut-microbiome population.

 Development Status

 The teams of Profs.
-Elinav and Segal have developed a personalized machine-learning algorithm enabling microbiome based prediction of relapsing weight gain and have demonstrated, in mice, that fecal transplantation and post-biotic intervention may prevent excessive secondary weight gain.
-This research has been published in Nature .
+Elinav and Segal have developed a personalized machine-learning algorithm enabling microbiome based prediction of relapsing weight gain and have demonstratedin mice, that fecal transplantation and post-biotic intervention may prevent excessive secondary weight gain.
+This research has been published in the prestigious scientific journal of Nature .

 For additional information please contact: